clintonboys/emma-chisit/README.md

 *Morgan*.
 All of Morgan's polls **are** available [here](http://www.roymorgan.com/findings) but finding them is a matter of fishing through their 39 000 findings.
 This took a while and is probably something I should have scraped, but this would have been a pretty tricky task.

+*ReachTEL*.
+The only ReachTEL data I could find is on their website [here](https://www.reachtel.com.au/blog/category/tags/new-south-wales) (and various other tags).
+ReachTEL has only been polling since around 2013 so it's probable these are all their polls.

 2. **Leader satisfaction data**

 Newspoll leader satisfaction data goes back to 1985.
 The file sat.csv contains the raw data cut and pasted from the Newspoll sat; sat_parser.py converts it into the neater file leader_satisfaction.csv which also contains median poll dates.